How Many Get a BBL [Statistics, Trends, Risks]

 In other words:

-• You are are up to x30 times more likely to die from a BBL surgery compared to a breast implant surgery.
+• You are up to 30 times more likely to die from a BBL surgery compared to a breast implant surgery.

-• The number of BBL surgeries have increased +40% year-over-year in the past 10 years.
+• The number of BBL surgeries has increased by +40% year-over-year in the past 10 years.

-However, a large part of the growth is driven by a general increase of surgical cosmetic surgeries!
+However, a large part of the growth is driven by a general increase in surgical cosmetic surgeries!

-The growth of all types of cosmetic surgeries are +9% year-over-year in the past 10 years.
+The growth of all types of cosmetic surgeries is +9% year-over-year in the past 10 years.

 Therefore, if we isolate the growth of BBLs comparatively to other types of cosmetic surgeries, we find that:

-• Accounting for the general growth in the cosmetic surgery industry (+9% YoY) the number of BBL surgeries have increased by +31% annually.
+• Accounting for the general growth in the cosmetic surgery industry (+9% YoY) the number of BBL surgeries has increased by +31% annually.

 BBL interest over time